belasco/savegpsfiles/README.md

 Then it asks the user if they want to view/edit the file in viking, if it is on the system.

-The utility script GPSfilestruct.sh creates the expected file structure using our defaults of two users ('dan' and 'soph') having three subfolders in each user folder as follows, where YYYY is the year in four figures (i.e. 2015):
+The utility script archive\_makefolders.py with no arguments moves the current lot of GPS files into an archive location and creates a new structure using our defaults of two users ('dan' and 'soph') having three sub-folders in each user folder as follows:
 ```
 currentGPS/
 ├──   dan2015